MitchDarrow/HHC_2025/act3_hack-a-gnome_mjd.md

 <br>
 </p>
 <p>
-Prototype pollution is possible.
+We need to determine how to exploit prototype pollution to give more than an error.
 Server Headers indicate “Express” which is Node.js.
 The hint indicates that there are backend templates.
 Googling "what is the most common template package used with Node.js" indicates that EJS is the most popular package.
 EJS is also be susceptible to RCE using prototype pollution.
 <br>
 </p>
 <p>